node-modules/clet/README.md

 Support options:

-- `init`: will delete and create directory before test.
+- `init`: delete and create the directory before tests.
-- `clean`: will delete directory after test.
+- `clean`: delete the directory after tests.

-> Use `trash` instead of `fs.rm` due to the consideration of preventing misoperation.
+> Use `trash` instead of `fs.rm` to prevent misoperation.

 ```js
 it('support cwd() with opts', async () => {